What are the Qualifications for Assisted Living Facilities?

 • Medication management

-If a resident requires regular assistance with one or more of these activities but does not need intensive medical care, they may qualify for assisted living.
+Individuals who need assistance with one or more of these activities, but do not need intensive medical care, are typically good candidates for assisted living.

-Cognitive function is also evaluated.
-While many assisted living residents experience mild memory loss or early-stage dementia, those with advanced cognitive impairment may be better suited for memory care services, which Acts also offers in some locations.
+Senior with mild memory loss or early-stage dementia may still be appropriate for assisted living.
+Those with advanced cognitive impairment may benefit from a dedicated memory care program, which Acts also offers in some locations.

 3. Medical Stability